 This podcast uses a unique RSS domain.
 This podcast is the only one that we’re aware of which uses a domain of reimaginingjustice.libsyn.com for its RSS feed.
 Domains are always visible to anyone who can see your internet traffic - your internet service provider, employer or even your government - even when you use HTTPS connections.
-If your podcast app uses the RSS feed directly, like Apple Podcasts, then you can be tracked as a listener to this podcast every time your phone checks for a new episode.
+If your podcast app uses the RSS feed directly, you can be tracked as a listener to this podcast every time your phone checks for a new episode.

 Here’s more about insecure links and unique domains.

 The author of this podcast appears to be keyword-stuffed.
 It may get kicked from Apple Podcasts.